superna9999/meta-meson/README.md

 Available S905X2 machines are :
  - amlogic-u200: .wic image to be booted using vendor u-boot
  - amediatech-x96-max: .wic image to be booted using vendor u-boot
- - seirobotics-sei510: .wic image to be booted using vendor u-boot
+ - seirobotics-sei510: complete bootable .wic sdcard image with mainline U-boot

 Available S922X machines are :
  - hardkernel-odroidn2: complete bootable .wic sdcard image with mainline U-boot